The Global HIV/AIDS Epidemic

 - Access to prevention, however, remains limited.

-HIV treatment includes the use of combination antiretroviral therapy to attack the virus itself, and medications to prevent and treat the many opportunistic infections that can occur when the immune system is compromised by HIV.1, 2, 3, 6
+HIV treatment includes the use of combination antiretroviral therapy to attack the virus itself, and medications to prevent and treat the many opportunistic infections that can occur when the immune system is compromised by HIV.
+In 2013, WHO released new treatment guidelines which recommend starting treatment of HIV earlier in the course of illness.1, 3 WHO is currently reviewing its treatment guidelines in light of new treatment goals and recent research findings.9, 10

-- Combination ART, first introduced in 1996, has led to dramatic reductions in morbidity and mortality, and access has increased in recent years, rising from less than half a million people on treatment in 2003 to 9.7 million people in 2012, a 1.6 million increase in the number of people on treatment since 2011.
+- Combination ART, first introduced in 1996, has led to dramatic reductions in morbidity and mortality, and access has increased in recent years, rising to 15.0 million people as of March 2014, achieving a goal set by world leaders in 2011 to have 15 million people on treatment by 2015.

-- The number of pregnant women receiving ART for the prevention of mother-to-child transmission of HIV increased by one third from 2009 to 2012, reaching 900,000 in 2012.
+- The percentage of pregnant women receiving ART for the prevention of mother-to-child transmission of HIV increased to 73% in 2014, up from 36% in 2009.
 Access to ART among children has also risen significantly, although they have less access than adults.

 The U.S. Government Response